ChenSun-Phys/past-el/README.md

 # How it works
 ## Paste of image in clipboard `pastel-figure`
 After copying the sketch into the clipboard, `pastel-figure` invokes `xclip` and creates a png file inside `./drawings`.
-It saves the image inside the clipboard into a png file, then refers to the file using `inclugraphics` at the point of the tex file.
+It saves the image inside the clipboard into a png file, then refers to the file using `inclugraphics` at the point of the tex file or bracket reference for org file.

 ## Paste image with its path in clipboard `pastel-file`
 It saves the image into `./drawings` folder, and adds reference to the image.